awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeExperience.md

 Pattern: `[a-zA-Z0-9][a-zA-Z0-9_-]*`

  ** [RoleArn](#API_DescribeExperience_ResponseSyntax) **   <a name="Kendra-DescribeExperience-response-RoleArn"></a>
-Shows the Amazon Resource Name \(ARN\) of a role with permission to access `Query` API, `QuerySuggestions` API, `SubmitFeedback` API, and AWS SSO that stores your user and group information\.
+Shows the Amazon Resource Name \(ARN\) of a role with permission to access `Query` API, `QuerySuggestions` API, `SubmitFeedback` API, and IAM Identity Center that stores your user and group information\.
 Type: String
 Length Constraints: Minimum length of 0\.
 Maximum length of 1284\.
 Pattern: `arn:[a-z0-9-\.]{1,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[a-z0-9-\.]{0,63}:[^/].{0,1023}`